blueskyletters/blueskyletters.github.io/_drafts/books-on-my-bookshelf.md

 ---
 ![/uploads/kimberly-farmer-lUaaKCUANVI-unsplash.jpg](https://app.forestry.io/sites/fk1-wacxdaotlw/body-media//uploads/kimberly-farmer-lUaaKCUANVI-unsplash.jpg)

-I feel content in buying books and feel pride in looking at them on the shelf though there are some who advice me to buy a "Kindle or something instead of wasting money on books".
-Well, they don't really know the pleasure of owning books, do they?
+I feel content in buying books and feel pride in looking at them on the shelf though there are some who advice me to buy a "Kindle or something instead of wasting money on books"; ) Well, they don't really know the pleasure of owning books, do they?
 Books are indeed the best gifts, best treasures and are irreplaceable by anything else.

 Today, I took a look at my little book collection and thought, why not do a blog post on it".
 Though there are just a handful of books on my shelf, they were quite a good collection.
 I'll introduce you to 6 of the books among them from different genres.